apizz/Mac_Scripts/OSX_Computer_Auth/README.md

 Unlike Windows computers, Macs don't have any built-in computer authentication to allow them to connect to Wifi networks without requiring a user to login.

-This script is to be used with a locally-installed mobile configuration profile in environments with Active Directory.
+This script is to be used with a locally-installed mobile configuration profile in environments with Active Directory in order to get a machine online prior to user login.
 The config profile must have TESTUSER & TESTPASS for the Wifi profile username & pass in order to substitute the generated AD info.

 Support